A quick search for the term ‘how to make money rock climbing’ brings up a raft of professional rock climbing results as it should.

 It may take a while to get paid the big bucks for speaking, but the more you do, the better you’ll get and the more you can charge.

 Rather than sign up for brand partnership deals, why not create your own brand?
+A online beginner can make money with this method.

 You could sell climbing gear, clothes, climbing shoes, journals, you name it!